sony/flutter-embedded-linux/README.md

 ##### Note
 You need to run this program by a user who has the permission to access the input devices(/dev/input/xxx), if you use the DRM backend.
 Generally, it is a root user or a user who belongs to an input group.

-## 5. Settings of weston.ini file (Only when you use weston desktop-shell)
+## 5. Settings of weston.ini file (Only when you use Weston desktop-shell)

-Sets the following parameters when this embedder works as a desktop-shell on weston.
+Sets the following parameters when this embedder works as a desktop-shell on Weston.
 Sample file can be found [examples/config/weston.ini](./examples/config/weston.ini).
 See also `man weston.ini`.

 ### shell section

-Specifies the path to the binary file to start as the shell when weston starts.
+Specifies the path to the binary file to start as the shell when Weston starts.

 | Field | Description |
 | ------------- | ------------- |